UrbanIntelligence/CS586-DS504-Spring23/project5/README.md

 # Project 5 [Group (2-4 people)]

 #### Project Description:
 * You will work with your teammates in the team project on a big data analytics problem involving multiple (more than one) datasets.
-That is, projects may involve the utilization of big data analytics tools to extract knowledge from multiple real world datasets to address practical challenges; and/or the development of new or the extension of existing tools with advanced features;
+That is, projects may involve the utilization of big data analytics tools to extract knowledge from multiple real world datasets to address practical challenges; and/or the development of new or the extension of existing tools with advanced features.
+You can find some example project ideas below.

 #### Important Dates
 * Team Project Starts